🛡️ Clinical Review by Dr. Aris Thorne

 Attachment theory, originally developed by John Bowlby, provides a robust framework for understanding infidelity.
 Individuals with insecure attachment styles—specifically anxious and avoidant types—often struggle with intimacy in ways that make infidelity more likely.
 Anxiously attached individuals, who possess a deep-seated fear of abandonment, may cheat as a maladaptive way to secure a 'backup plan' or to provoke a reaction from a partner they feel is pulling away.

 Conversely, individuals with an avoidant attachment style may use infidelity as a distancing strategy.
 For the avoidant partner, intense emotional closeness can feel suffocating or dangerous.
 Cheating creates a secret life, an emotional buffer that prevents them from fully surrendering to the vulnerability required in their primary relationship.
 By triangulating the relationship with a third party, they maintain a sense of autonomy and control.
+We discuss this in depth in our guide on Attachment Styles & Infidelity.

 The Role of Individual Traits: Narcissism and Entitlement

 Individual personality traits also play a significant role.
 High levels of narcissism, characterized by a grandiose sense of self-importance, a need for excessive admiration, and a lack of empathy, strongly correlate with infidelity.
 Narcissistic individuals often view relationships instrumentally—as tools for ego gratification rather than partnerships based on mutual respect.
 They may feel entitled to step outside the relationship boundaries, believing that standard rules do not apply to them, or they may simply lack the empathic capacity to fully grasp the devastating impact their actions will have on their partner.
+For a deeper examination, visit Narcissism and Infidelity.

 Impulsivity and Sensation Seeking